Pheak02/Java-Learner/README.md

 //access modifer(public, private, protected) - who can see?
 //static - No instance of class is needed
 //object - instance of a class.

+//variable - store some value
+//expression - evaluate to a value
+//operator(+) - work on operands to produce a value or which means combine things together
+ ex : System.out.println(string + ":)");
+//operand - the things the operator works on